-Capital Bikeshare offers thousands of bikes at hundreds of stations throughout the District, Arlington, Alexandria and Montgomery County.
-Anyone can join for just $8 per day, $17 for 3 days, $30 for a month or $85 annually.
+Capital Bikeshare offers more than 3,700 bikes at over 440 stations throughout metro DC.
+Walk up to any station and check out a bike for just $2 per trip, $8 for 24-hours access or $17 for 3 days access.
 Take a bike from any station, enjoy your ride, and return it to the station of your choice.
 Trips under 30 minutes are free.

 Several major bicycle trails make their way to and through Washington, DC.
 The national capital region is extremely bicycle-friendly and readily accessible to riders of nearly every skill level.
 Maps are available at the Washington Area Bicyclist Association website.